 There are many people who really just don’t get search engine optimization (SEO).
-If they are not following SEO best practices on a regular basis, look it is easy for them to think that it is as easy as creating a site, doctor fill it with content, advice and then build links from as many places as possible.
+If they are not following SEO best practices on a regular basis, it is easy for them to think that it is as easy as creating a site, fill it with content, and then build links from as many places as possible.
 And in reality, that actually works – sometimes.
 But as a general rule, the reality is that SEO is a craft, or a unique practice.
 It can be very easily misunderstood and equally as difficult to hire an SEO specialist who thinks past the simplicity to the more complex issues we face.

 Is SEO a Science?

 There are some solid definitions of science which includes:

 Anyone who has been involved in a SEO company for any amount of time will be able to tell you that at any particular time they have practiced each of these definitions in dealing with SEO best practices.
 And on an ongoing basis, there are so many changes that occur in the industry that not only must we crowd source with peers, we have to constantly experiment to determine what is working today.
 The successful SEO professional has a broad range of knowledge in their field and in most respects it is very systematic and gained from observations as well as a lot of trial and error experimentation.